 Caring for the living and the dead through the Coronavirus pandemic.

-How will the deceased be cared for?
+How will the person who has died be cared for?

 We will care for your loved one as if they were a member of our own family.
 Regardless of the circumstance of their death, we will care for them with dignity and respect.
 We will collect them from the place of death and bring them into our care.
 They will remain in our care as we prepare them for their funeral ceremony by washing, embalming (if you have given permission) and dressing them, and placing them in their coffin.
 If your loved one had, or is believed to have had a COVID-19 infection, we will need to take some special precautionary measures that may mean that we are unable to embalm them or dress them in their own clothes.
 Our funeral director will confirm with you when arrangements are made.